GaeaHou/GaeaHou.github.io/_teaching/project_1.md

 title: "Project 1"
 collection: teaching
 permalink: /teaching/project_1
-description:"A Multimodal Approach for Domain Adaptation in Point Cloud Semantic Segmentation"
 ---

 # A Multimodal Approach for Domain Adaptation in Point Cloud Semantic Segmentation